Bug report #18081

 I apologize for the delay in getting back to you on this subject.
 I will also try the "Dropbox/gdrive share" in the next couple of days.
 I have to make sure there is no classified information on the GDB before I can share it.
 Please accept my apologies for the misunderstanding about the email address also.
 Thanks!

-#8 Updated by Even Rouault almost 2 years ago
+#8 Updated by Even Rouault over 3 years ago

 - Resolution set to fixed/implemented